KayEss/AnimRay/README.markdown

     git flow init -d
     ./build

-You should now have a `dist/bin` folder which contains the viewer program, `ar-view-d` (the `-d` means it's the debug build).
+You should now have a `dist/bin` folder which a simple renderer.
+You can generate an image using

-    dist/bin/ar-view-d
+    dist/bin/animray out.tga 600 400

-Currently this just shows a small white window.
+You'll now have an image you can open in an image viewer.